-Perform this step on the Cloudera Manager server, where the new truststore will be used to authenticate Agents.
+Perform this step on the Cloudera Manager server, where the new truststore is used to authenticate Agents.

 Create a new truststore file (/opt/cloudera/security/jks/truststore.jks) and import the CA root and intermediary/subordinate certificates to this truststore.
-The new truststore is essentially like any another keystore, containing only certificates and no private key.
+The new truststore functions like a keystore, containing only certificates and no private key.

 Note: Alternatively, you can use the existing Cloudera Manager keystore, containing the CA intermediate and root certificates, as the truststore.
-However, Cloudera recommends separating the two files, since the new truststore can be copied to and used by all hosts in the cluster when enabling SSL/TLS for CDH services.
+However, Cloudera recommends separating the two files, because the new truststore can be copied to and used by all hosts in the cluster when enabling SSL/TLS for CDH services.